OpenAI to IPO by 2027?

 "Our commitment to safety and beneficial AGI hasn't changed—but the path to achieving it requires resources we can only access as a for-profit company."

-Altman has emphasised that even as a for-profit entity, OpenAI will maintain safety as a core priority and that the non-profit will continue to hold significant influence.
+Altman has stressed that even as a for-profit, OpenAI will keep safety as a top priority.
+He says the non-profit will still hold real influence.

 Investors and Supporters